 Avoid High Pollen Counts

 Before heading outside, plan ahead and check the local pollen count.
 Avoiding the outdoors when the pollen count is high is the best way to deal with seasonal allergies, especially if pollen is an allergen for you.
 Remember that pollen counts are usually higher during midday, 10 am to 2 pm.
 But some other factors including humidity and location also affect the pollen count as well.
 So, planning outdoor activities when the pollen count is low is an ideal way to get natural relief from seasonal remedies and will also help you enjoy your day without the interference of allergies.

 If you are wondering how to stop seasonal allergies, remember that one of the best home remedies for seasonal allergies is keeping your clothes clean.
 After being outside, change your clothes after taking a shower.
 This will minimize your exposure to outdoor allergens.
 Remember that this is beneficial if you happen to step out when the pollen count is high

-Use the Dryer: If you don’t suffer from seasonal allergies, hanging your clothes outside to dry is a commendable method of saving energy.
-For the rest of you, it is best if you use the dryer because hanging laundry outside will cause a large build up of allergens on your clothes.
+If you don’t suffer from seasonal allergies, it is best to leave your clothes hanging outside to dry as it’ll help you save energy as well.
+But for those who are dealing with seasonal allergies, it is best if you use the dryer because hanging laundry outside will cause a large build-up of allergens on your clothes.